Why Obamacare is here to stay

 Republicans might have found electoral success vowing to repeal the law "root and branch," but there are provisions in Obamacare that are overwhelmingly popular.

-President Donald Trump campaigned on the provision that allows parents to keep their kids on their health insurance until the kids are 26 and the protections for people with pre-existing conditions.
+Trump campaigned on the provision that allows parents to keep their kids on their health insurance until the kids are 26 and the protections for people with pre-existing conditions.

 Even beyond those, however, members fought this week to stop cuts to Medicaid and to increase subsidies to buy insurance.